 When the shells are new, they are quite rough and fuzzy, so it’s worth cleaning them up a bit with some coarse sandpaper to make them smoother to touch.

-Making these is as simple as cutting the coconut in half, draining (or saving!) the milk from the inside, and then eating the inside.
-Once it is all eaten up you can use the natural little dents on the rounded half of the shell to drill two holes and secure strings which help you hold them.
-Sometimes the pointed end is usually easy enough to hold on its own depending on the shape of your coconut!
+- You can use two holes you made earlier to secure a strings which help you hold them and sometimes the pointed end is usually easy enough to hold on its own depending on the shape of your coconut!

 Now all you need is some horsey music!
 Trot Trot Trot, Horsey Horsey, Ride a Cock Horse and This Is The Way The Lady Rides.
 Alternatively you could put on some music and all play along with your coconut clip clops.
 A perfect piece to play along to would be the William Tell Overture.